LiamMercier/loadshear/docs/syntax.md

 ### Values

 You can simply read and drop packets using "NOP" or you can provide your own packet response handler by compiling a WebAssembly module.
-Instructions for compiling the module are in the main README.
+Instructions for compiling a compatible module are available in [wasm-modules](wasm-modules.md).

 - "NOP"
 - "path/to/wasm/module.wasm"